Service

 WHAT IS PROGRAMMATIC ADVERTISING?

-The term programmatic advertising, as a broad definition, refers to the buying of ad space through automated technology.
-More specifically, to an ad exchanger that works in real time to place a series bids in a matter of milliseconds.
-This process is aptly named Real-Time Bidding.
+Programmatic advertising, as a broad definition, refers to the buying of ad space through automated technology.
+More specifically, to an ad exchanger that works to place series bids.
 Programmatic advertising encompasses a wide range of tactics, and not only display.
-There are now video options, such as: in-stream/pre-roll, ads that run before a YouTube video; outstream, videos displayed when scrolling through an article; in-display, videos that run in positions generally dedicated for display ad sizes only; and Connected TV.
+There are also ways to implement these tactics to video, native ads, and search.

 Newer businesses, or businesses that are working mainly on expansion, will probably want to start a conversation with an ad agency soon after, or even before, starting a basic display programmatic campaign.
-Running Programmatic through an ad agency will make managing ad campaigns so much simpler for a variety of reasons.
+Many agencies are aware of the issue of fraud as well, and have their own processes to try and mitigate that risk.
+Also, running Programmatic through an ad agency will make managing ad campaigns much simpler for a variety of reasons.
 First and foremost, the amount of data you get back in reporting can be overwhelming and hard to sort through, which can cause a lot of confusion if you’re struggling to understand your audience.
 When you have an agency who is well-versed in sorting and translating this data, you’ll be able to employ more technical tactics, such as hyperlocal or contextual targeting.
 A good ad agency will also supply recommendations based on where or how you’re receiving interactions.
 Most agencies have best practice recommendations, such as how often to refresh creatives, tips on what kind of creative content is the most engaging, and whether you’re oversaturating a specific market, which can be just as detrimental as not advertising at all.
 The biggest pro to employing an ad agency is that it can save you money over time by increasing the value of each individual interaction or impression.
 Keep in mind, more impressions does not necessarily equal more conversions.

 Whatever your need, from client retention to brand awareness, programmatic advertising can be an invaluable player in your advertising lineup.